Can a Believer loose their Salvation once saved

 God's forgiveness through Christ is sufficient to cover all of our sins past, present, and future.

-Proponents of the “once saved, always saved” doctrine claim that it gives Christians a license to sin.
+opponents of the once saved or always saved doctrine, claim that it gives Christians a license to sin.
 They presume that those who believe in eternal security intend to accept salvation, and then continue to willingly sin not worrying about a lose of Salvation.
 A truly saved believer will, because of their faith and the Holy Spirit within them, shun sin and practice good works.
 If because of sinful things or lack of good things you would lose your security, then your good deeds would be a part of salvation; but this is contradictory to Scripture.
 This would also place a burden on oneself; and one would have always be trying to do enough good to outweigh our sinful natures.
-To deny eternal security is to support a “faith plus works” salvation.
+To deny eternal security is to support a faith plus works salvation.

 A person who willingly, humbly, repents of sin and turns towards the cross, trusting Christ as their Savior, will be saved (Acts 16:31; John 6:37; John 14:6).
 That salvation is once and for all, eternal, and secure.
 Those who truly trust in Christ are saved once, and saved always.